When I saw the bizarre macaroni & cheese restaurant, I knew this was a cool neighborhood.

 The Delmar Loop, or just “The Loop,” is the trendy, walkable neighborhood in St. Louis.
 Most cities have at least one such hipster area, with plenty of shopping, restaurants and nightlife, from Wicker Park in Chicago to Little Five Points in Atlanta to Williamsburg in Brooklyn.

-The American Planning Association named the Delmar Loop one of the ten “Great Streets in America” in 2007.
+The American Planning Association named the Delmar Loop one of the ten “Great Streets in America” several years back.
 During my two days there, I discovered what makes the Loop such a cool neighborhood.

 St. Louis Delmar Loop Info